"No thief dey here": Stonebwoy performs at UG, shades Shatta Wale on stage

 Stonebwoy enjoys warm reception for Artiste of the Year milestone

-Earlier, YEN.com.gh reported that Stonebwoy had made his first major TV appearance after receiving the TGMA Artiste of the Year Award.
+Earlier, YEN.com.gh reported that Stonebwoy made his first major TV appearance after receiving the TGMA Artiste of the Year award.

 The network surprised the musician with a cultural troupe performing Borbobor, forcing Stonebwoy to flaunt his Ewe pride and showcase his dance moves.